sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 ..  note::
-    When the URL for a folder request does not end with an `/` (slash character), the server will respond with a redirect toward the associated URL ending with a slash.
+    When the URL for a folder request does not end with an `/` (forward slash character), the server will respond with a redirect towards the same URL with an appended forward slash.

 GET and HEAD